bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/21-two_tone_filter/README.md

 Select the Graph view and verify the number of FIR kernels.
 Similarly, verify the number of FFTs implemented.
 ![Graph View - Design 2](./images/Graph_view_ssr_gt1.png)

 Review reports such as Array and Trace.
-Once you complete the review, close the Vitis Analyzer.

 #### Verify the Performance
 Next step is to verify the performance of the design.

+In the Graph View, select the *I/O* tab and observe the **Throughput** column for each ports.

+The output of four PLIO ports (PLIO_fft_o_0, PLIO_fft_o_1, PLIO_fft_o_2, PLIO_fft_o_3) throughput shows the values 2855.151262, 2855.549359, 2855.151262, 2855.549359 MBYTES PER SEC (MBPS) repectively for each ports.
+To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is cint16, which is four bytes in size.
+This gives a throughput value of for each ports ~713.78 MSPS.
+There are four outputs and combined throughput of all output is ~2855 Msps.

-By running the make throughput command, it lists the throughput for the FIR and FFT output.
+[Optional]: By running the make throughput command, it lists the throughput for the FIR and FFT output.
 This uses the custom python script which reads the time stamp from the output file and displays the value.

 Enter the following command to analyze the throughput:
 ```
 make throughput_all2
 ```

-As per the design requirement, for the design 2, the required sampling rate is 2000 Msps and we were able to achieve ~2800 Msps.
-There are four outputs and combined throughput of all output is ~2800 Msps.
+As per the design requirement, for the design 2, the required sampling rate is 2000 Msps and we were able to achieve ~2855 Msps.
+There are four outputs and combined throughput of all output is ~2855 Msps.

+Once you complete the review, close the Vitis Analyzer.

 ## Part3: Implementing design 1 using Vitis IDE
 We will implement design 1 (SSR<1) using Vitis Unified IDE.